axibase/axibase-charts/syntax/functions.md

 #### Create array of objects from CSV file

 [ChartLab Example](https://apps.axibase.com/chartlab/df616dfa/9/)
-In the following example we want to find how much different from 2006 year the current value is.
+The desired return value in this example is the difference between the current year value and the 2006 value.

-We load CSV from https://raw.githubusercontent.com/axibase/atsd-use-cases/master/USVisaRefusal/Resources/visa-refusal.csv
+The CSV is loaded from https://raw.githubusercontent.com/axibase/atsd-use-cases/master/USVisaRefusal/Resources/visa-refusal.csv

-Here are first rows of the file:
+The first several rows from the file are shown below:

 ```
 country,2006,2007,2008,2009,2010,2011,2012,2013,2014,2015,2016